Grizzlies outlast Panthers in OT

 WALLBURG — Oak Grove wouldn’t be denied once it finally got going.

-The Grizzlies scored three goals over the final 12 minutes of regulation and went ahead in the first 10-minute overtime to surge past rival Ledford 4-3 in Mid-Piedmont 3A Conference girls soccer Monday evening at Ledford.
+The Grizzlies scored three goals over the final 12 minutes of regulation and went ahead in the first 10-minute overtime to surge past rival Ledford 4-3 in Mid-Piedmont 3A Conference girls soccer earlier this week at Ledford.

-“I think it was just the drive, the passion that these girls have,” Oak Grove coach Hilary Lytle said.
+“I think it was just the drive, the passion that these girls have,” Oak Grove coach Hilary Lytle said Monday evening.
 “Once they saw what was happening and they started putting those pieces together, they were unstoppable.
 It was just one thing after another.
 I think they just had to see the possibility and they were ready to go.”

 Haley Long had two goals — including the go-ahead score in the 88th minute — and an assist to lead the Grizzlies (3-7 overall, 1-2 conference), who hung within two games of conference leader North Davidson.
 Peyton Gerrard had a goal and an assist, while Mallie Blizard added a goal.